ozagordi/ozagordi.github.io/_posts/2016-10-08-breaking-ground.md

 them.

 There should be other interesting cliques in the database.
 For example, where are Gauss, Riemann, Dedekind?
-And waht about Cauchy and Hilbert?
+And what about Cauchy and Hilbert?

 #### Technical notes